Gladiators (2024 British TV series): Events

-The first revived series of Gladiators saw the return of the following events: Hang Tough, The Wall, Powerball, Duel, and Gauntlet.
+The first revived series of Gladiators saw the return of the classic events: Hang Tough, The Wall, Powerball, Duel, and Gauntlet.

-Brand-new events in the first revived series, aired in 2024, included Collision, The Edge, and The Ring.
+Some Brand-new events have appeared in the revived series.
+Collision, The Edge and The Ring debuted in Season 1, Unleash in Season 2 and Destruction and Everest in Season 3.

-The second series, airing in 2025, saw the return of Atlaspheres from the 1990s version reintroduced to the roster of events, and its new "sister-event", named Crash Course, alongside a brand-new event called Unleash.
-Some reworking of already played events such as Gauntlet were seen.
+The second series, airing in 2025, saw the return of the first event ever played in the 1990s version, Atlaspheres.

+This series also saw the introduction of a “Sister-Event” to Atlaspheres named Crash Course.
+The third series saw the re-introduction of Suspension Bridge which had appeared in the original and 2008 revival series.
+For unknown reasons The Ring was dropped for Series 3.

 Cast and crew

 Cast of the first series, including hosts and referees.

 Presenters

 The revamped series of Gladiators is hosted by father-son duo Bradley and Barney Walsh.
+Donna Walsh, Barney's mother and Bradley's wife, was head choreographer for the "G Force" troupe of cheerleaders on the 1992 series.
+Bradley also has previous connections to the show, having taken part in a "Celebrities vs Jockeys" special episode of the programme in 1997.

 The Gladiators

 Throughout May 2023, the 16-strong roster of Gladiators were announced on Morning Live and The One Show, among other media outlets.
-Profiles were also released on the BBC Media Centre website.
+Profiles were also released on the BBC Media Centre websites.

-In January 2025, the BBC announced the addition of 2 new Gladiators ahead of its second series.
+In January 2025, the BBC announced the addition of two new Gladiators ahead of its second series.
 Lystus Ebosele and Tom Wilson portray Cyclone and Hammer respectively.